-A native of Argentina, Dr. Navia is board certified to practice medicine and surgery in the United States by the Educational Commission for Foreign Medical Graduates in Philadelphia, Pennsylvania, and he holds Specialist Certificates in Cardiovascular Surgery and General Surgery in his native country.
+Education and Training: Dr. Navia is board certified in Cardiovascular Surgery and General Surgery.
 He earned his medical degree from the School of Medicine at the National University of La Plata in Buenos Aires, Argentina.
 He completed his internships and residencies in general surgery, cardiovascular surgery and cardiothoracic surgery in Argentinian hospitals.

-He received a fellowship in cardiothoracic surgery from the Cleveland Clinic in 1994.
+Dr. Navia received a fellowship in cardiothoracic surgery from the Cleveland Clinic in 1994.
 During his fellowship and residency at Cleveland Clinic, Dr. Navia served as Chief Resident for one year.
 He has received the Rene Favaloro International Fellow Award and the Dr. Charles H. Bryan Clinical Excellence Award.
-He joined the Cleveland Clinic Heart and Vascular Institute in 1998 following an appointment at the Italian Hospital in Buenos Aires as staff surgeon in the Department of Thoracic and Cardiovascular Surgery.
+He joined the Cleveland Clinic Heart & Vascular Institute in 1998 following an appointment at the Italian Hospital in Buenos Aires as a staff surgeon in the Department of Thoracic and Cardiovascular Surgery.

-Dr. Navia has been a co-investigator for several clinical research trials.
-Dr. Navia’s research focuses on robotic cardiac surgery, video-assisted minimally invasive cardiac surgery, and a stentless mitral valve -- an original design for mitral valve replacement that is being used across the country.
+Research, Publications and Speaking: Dr. Navia has been a co-investigator for several clinical research trials.
+Dr. Navia’s research focuses on robotic cardiac surgery, video-assisted minimally invasive cardiac surgery, and a stentless mitral valve — an original design for mitral valve replacement that is being used across the country.
 He has developed different cannulas (tubes for needles and surgical instruments) for pulmonary bypass and has designed a proximal anastomosis device to avoid clamping the aorta during cardiac surgery.
 He has also developed a percutaneous mitral valve ring and prosthesis.
-He is extensively involved in research to investigate new and more effective treatments for heart failure.
-Dr. Navia owns six patents and has four additional patents pending.
-He was awarded the Cleveland Clinic Innovator of the Year Award in both 2004 and 2005.
+He is extensively involved in research to investigate new and more effective treatments for patients with heart failure.

-Dr. Navia has published many articles and abstracts in national and international professional publications on topics related to his surgical and research specialties, in addition to being a manuscript reviewer for The Annals of Thoracic Surgery.
+Dr. Navia has published many articles and abstracts in national and international professional publications and is a manuscript reviewer and editorial board member for several medical journals.
 Dr. Navia organizes seminars and symposia on advanced topics in cardiothoracic surgery and presents his work at major international conferences with leading physicians from around the world.

-Dr. Navia enjoys spending time with his family, especially when they are on the beaches of his native Argentina or skiing together in the winter.
+Leisure time activities: Dr. Navia enjoys spending time with his family, especially on the beaches of Argentina and skiing together in the winter